Guided by trailblazers to fund what matters most.

 “I am extremely grateful for having received grant support from Susan G. Komen that was instrumental in advancing my breast cancer research partnership between the United States and Africa – a wonderful intersection between the interests of global advocacy and improving breast health care in sub-Saharan Africa.”

 Lisa A. Newman, M.D., M.P.H., FACS, FASCO is a surgical oncologist.
 She is the Chief of the Division of Breast Surgery and Director of the Interdisciplinary Breast Disease Program for the Weill Cornell Medicine-New York Presbyterian Hospital Network.
-Previously, she worked at the Henry Ford Health System, where she served as director of the breast program.
-She is also the Founding Medical Director for the International Center for the Study of Breast Cancer Subtypes, also relocated at Weill Cornell Medicine.
-Her primary research has focused on ethnicity-related variation in breast cancer risk and outcome.
-She oversees an international breast cancer research and training program involving a network of physicians and facilities in Ghana, Ethiopia, Nigeria, Uganda, Haiti, Barbados, and Canada.
-This program has focused on studying triple negative breast cancer in women with African ancestry.
-Her Komen Scholar grant will study triple negative breast cancer (TNBC) subtypes in diverse populations.
-Dr. Newman’s leadership is creating a new research field of anthropologic oncology, which can define root causes of breast tumor progression based upon the study of population migration patterns and reproductive history.
+She is also the Founding Medical Director for the International Center for the Study of Breast Cancer Subtypes, also now located at Weill Cornell Medicine.
+Dr. Newman is a member of the National Academy of Medicine.
+Dr. Newman’s main research area of interest has focused on race/ethnicity-related variation in breast cancer risk and outcome.
+She oversees an international breast cancer research and training program involving a network of physicians and facilities in Ghana, Ethiopia, Nigeria and Uganda.
+This program has concentrated on studying triple negative breast cancer in women with African ancestry.
+Dr. Newman’s leadership has created a new research field called oncologic anthropology, which evaluates cancer risk related to ancestry and population migration patterns in the context of social determinants of health.
+Dr. Newman’s Komen-funded research is focused on defining triple negative breast cancer subtypes in diverse populations and establishing a unique resource of gene expression profiles in breast cancer patients with African ancestry.

 The frustration I felt many times during my medical training for not being able to do enough for patients was one of the main driving forces that directed me into cancer research and continues to be my main motivation.”